Lowe's Market

-Lowe's Market is a regional supermarket chain, primarily in West Texas and South Texas and throughout New Mexico.
+Lowe's Market is an American regional supermarket chain, primarily in West Texas and South Texas and throughout New Mexico.
 The company also operates stores in Colorado, Arizona and Kansas.
 The company's home office is in Littlefield, Texas.

 History

 Lowe's Market traces its history to E.M.
 "Bud" Lowe who sold candy and sundries from the back of a truck in Littlefield, Texas in the 1940s.

 In 1964, Bud Lowe opened the first Lowe's Market, a small grocery store, in Olton, Texas.
 The company began the process of gradual expansion into small and medium-sized towns in Texas and New Mexico.
 Some of the stores are similar to large convenience stores, between 2,000 sq.ft. to 4,000 sq.ft., however, stocked with fresh meat and produce.
 Many of the stores are standard supermarket size, 15,000 sq.ft. to 40,000 sq.ft.